How to mix the classic Paloma cocktail with grapefruit beer. Beer style suggestions.

 Fine-Tuning a Classic

-A classic Paloma is a mix of one part tequila to three parts grapefruit soda and a good squeeze of lime juice.
+A classic Paloma cocktail is a mix of one part tequila to three parts grapefruit soda and a good squeeze of lime juice.

 It is Mexico’s best loved tequila cocktail, in translation the name means ‘dove’.
 Sometimes freshly squeezed grapefruit juice, a bit of sugar and plain soda water are used but for the most part it is a grapefruit soda.